 - Evaluating decisions that are of strategic relevance, particularly those focused on value creation, in order to advise and support the Board of Directors.

 - Monitoring potential changes in the basic conditions concerning the strategy approved by the Board of Directors.

-- Reviewing the organisational structure based on the strategy and the staff composition of Group Management.
+- Reviewing the organisational structure based on the strategy and the staff composition of the Group Management.

-The Market and Strategy Committee met three times.
+The Market and Strategy Committee met two times.

 The Board of Directors is responsible for the overall management of the company and the Group, as well as the supervision of the Group Management.
 Pursuant to Art.
 716a of the Swiss Code of Obligations (CO), it has the following non-transferable and inalienable duties:

 - The overall control of the company and the Group, including the definition of medium and long-term strategies and planning objectives, as well as the guidelines for company policy and the issuing of required directives.

 - Defining the basic organisation of the company and its associated regulations.

 - Defining the guidelines for the organisation of accounting systems, financial monitoring and financial planning.

 - Appointing and dismissing persons entrusted with the Group Management and representation of the company, namely the CEO, and issuing signature authorisations.